 What does the job outlook look like for graduates of a Dietetics program?

 Increased emphasis on disease prevention, a growing and aging population and public interest in nutrition are factors that are influencing the demand for dietitians.
 The employment rate for dietitians is expected to increase 9% by 2018.
 Full-time salaries for dietitians can range from ~$40,000 to >$98,000*.
 Variability in salary is based on many factors including scope of responsibility.
-For more information on employment and salary projections visit the 2014-15 Occupational Outlook Handbook.
+For more information on employment and salary projections visit the Occupational Outlook.

 How do I apply for the Dietetics Program?